irinatu17/Art-of-Tea/README.md

 - I also constantly referred to the following documentation sources during the development: [Django](https://docs.djangoproject.com/en/3.1/), [Stripe](https://stripe.com/docs).
 - Animation on scroll was implemented using [AOS](https://github.com/michalsnik/aos)
 - The idea of implementation of Checkout 3-steps form(handling validation on click and preventing submission) in `checkout_form.js` was given in Slack by my fellow student [Johann Albert](https://github.com/wondrousWebWorks).
-- The idea of refactoring Delete products/services functionaly, and creating discontinued BooleanField to the Product model instead of completely removing products from the database was givven by my fellow student [James Gregory](https://github.com/asdfractal).
+- The idea of refactoring Delete products/services functionaly, and creating discontinued BooleanField in the Product model instead of completely removing products from the database, was given by my fellow student [James Gregory](https://github.com/asdfractal).
 ### Content and Media
 - Text on the landing and about pages is taken, translated(from Russian - the first link) and modified from the following sources: [Process Tea Club](https://process-tea.ru/), [T-lovers](https://t-lovers.com/), [House of Tea](https://www.houseoftea.ie/)
 - Services content(names, description,itineraries) is taken and modifyed from [Tea Ceremony Kyūgetsu](https://tea-ceremony-kyoto.com/)